Jean-Jacques Lafaye: Journalism

 Jean-Jacques Lafaye's father, was a renowned mesoamericanist.
 After studying in Strasbourg, Madrid and Paris, he began his career as a journalist by creating the magazine Latitude - mensuel d'actualité mondiale with the advertiser Yves Michalon.
 He then specialized in major international talks, both in the field of culture and diplomacy, notably for the magazine Politique internationale (which he has been collaborating with since 1983) la Revue des deux Mondes, Vogue-Paris, Connaissance des arts and other musical and literary publications.
 As a Hispanophone, he has written many texts in the Spanish daily newspaper ABC, la Revista de Occidente and Cuadernos Hispano-Americanos.
-Among his great partners can be quoted the names of cardinal Carlo Maria Martini, Mario Vargas Llosa, prince Karim Aga Khan, Albert II, Prince of Monaco, actor Dirk Bogarde, dancer Maya Plisetskaya, painter Balthus, Mario Soares, Alexandre Zinoviev, Zbigniew Brzezinski, general Zia ul-Haq, Manuel Barroso, Yehudi Menuhin, Javier Perez de Cuellar etc.
+Among his great partners can be quoted the names of cardinal Carlo Maria Martini, Mario Vargas Llosa, prince Karim Aga Khan, Albert II, Prince of Monaco, actor Dirk Bogarde, dancer Maya Plisetskaya, painter Balthus, Mario Soares, Alexandre Zinoviev, Zbigniew Brzezinski, general Zia ul-Haq, Manuel Barroso, Yehudi Menuhin, Javier Pérez de Cuéllar etc.